Fire Extinguisher

 Make them count.

 When the alarm sounds, the fire’s edge is already narrowing the window of safety.
-Remember that every second you conserve matters, and that the real work doesn’t end when the flames die.
-Staying put, ventilating the area, shutting off power, and calling the fire department are the essential follow‑up actions that protect you from hidden embers and unseen damage.
-Think about it: by mastering the PASS technique—pull, aim, squeeze, sweep—you turn a panic‑inducing moment into a decisive, controlled response.
+And remember that every second you conserve matters, and that the real work doesn’t end when the flames die.
+Think about it: staying put, ventilating the area, shutting off power, and calling the fire department are the essential follow‑up actions that protect you from hidden embers and unseen damage.
+By mastering the PASS technique—pull, aim, squeeze, sweep—you turn a panic‑inducing moment into a decisive, controlled response.
 Equally vital is the habit of regular training: locate, inspect, and practice with every extinguisher in your home or workplace, so that muscle memory replaces fear.

 In the end, a fire extinguisher is only a tool until you become the skilled operator who wields it with confidence.
 By committing to preparedness—checking gauges, recharging units, and educating everyone who shares your space—you transform a potentially catastrophic event into a manageable incident.